0xLeif/AppState/README.md

 - **Slice:** Struct that provides access to and modification of specific AppState's state parts.
 - **OptionalSlice:** Struct that provides access to and modification of specific AppState's state parts.
 Useful if the state value is optional.
+- **DependencySlice:** Struct that provides access to and modification of specific AppState's dependency parts.

 ### Dependency Management